star2dust/Robotics-Toolbox/rvcdlcs/README.md

-# Robotics-Toolbox-Extensions
+# Robotics-Toolbox-Expansion-Package

 ## Introduction

-A extension package for [Robotics Toolbox](http://petercorke.com/wordpress/toolboxes/robotics-toolbox) by Peter Corke.
+A expansion package for [Robotics Toolbox](http://petercorke.com/wordpress/toolboxes/robotics-toolbox) by Peter Corke.
 I add some new features for personal usage in my research works.
 I also integrated some useful third party scripts in this toolbox.

 ## Features

 - Updates on Jan.
 05, 2020
     1. Add some planning functions in the folder `src/planning`.
     	- `environment`: Generate an obstacles environment with grid cell.
-        - `ind2loc`: Get real positions in a map matrix by index.
+        - `ind2loc`: Get real coordinate from map index.
-        - `map2graph`: Generate graph for A* and Dijkstra searching methods by map matrix.
+        - `map2graph`: Transfer map matrix to search graph for A* and Dijkstra.
     2. Add examples in the folder `example/planning_sim`.
+    3. Add edges for diagonal grid cells in `map2graph`.

 - Updates on Jan.
 02, 2020
     1. Add class `MobilePlanarRevolute`, which supports mobile platform with m-dof planar revolute manipulator.
 (See `model/MobilePlanarRevolute.m`)